bibanon/chan.arc/chan-arc-spec.rst

 Compression
 -----------
-The ``.arc`` part of the standard name refers to some form of archive compression.
-The two standard forms of ``.chan.arc`` compression are listed below:
+The ``.arc`` part of the standard name refers to a compression format.
+The two standard forms of compression used with ``.chan.arc`` are listed below:

 * ``7zip``

-    This format refers to 7zip, a very good open source compression format.
+    This format refers to 7zip, a very efficient open source compression format.
 Due to the high level of compression of this format, this is the recommended way to compress ``chan.arc`` archives.
-Archives compressed with this format should have the file extension ``chan.7z``.
+Archives compressed with this format shall have the file extension ``chan.7z``.

 * ``zip``

-    This format refers to PKZIP, the standard archive format for Windows-based systems.
+    This format refers to PKZIP, the standard compression format for Windows-based systems.
 While this format has not proven itself the absolute best for compression's sake, there is a large ecosystem of tools and libraries already familiar with this format, and it is quite simple to decompress and extract files from this.
-Archives compressed with this format should have the file extension ``chan.zip``.
+Archives compressed with this format shall have the file extension ``chan.zip``.

-Other archive formats may be used, but this is not recommended.
+Other compression formats may be used if required, but this is not recommended as most software will not be able to open them.

 Folder and File Structure
 -------------------------